 Additionally, the implied warranty of habitability applies to the common areas of any building.
 A landlord’s implied warranty of habitability cannot be waived orally or in the tenant’s lease agreement, as that would go against public policy and any such attempted waiver is unenforceable by the court.

-According to New York real Property Law 235-b, several conditions violate the warranty of habitability.
-Some of the common warranty of habitability issues that New York City tenants may experience include but are not limited to; no heat or inadequate heat, no hot water, plumbing issues, mold, pest infestations, bedbugs, broken appliances, missing or broken smoke/carbon monoxide detectors, lead paint violations, and missing window guard (for tenants with children under 10 years of age).
+Violations of the Warranty of Habitability in NYC include but are not limited to; no heat or inadequate heat, no hot water, plumbing issues, mold, pest infestations, bedbugs, broken appliances, missing or broken smoke/carbon monoxide detectors, lead paint violations, and missing window guard (for tenants with children under 10 years of age).

 If your apartment becomes damaged and uninhabitable due to fire, water damage, hurricane, or another natural disaster, etc., then you have the right to cancel your lease upon three days’ written notice.
 In that event, you have no further obligation to pay rent or finish your lease, provided that you vacate and surrender the premises.